sefffal/Octofitter.jl/docs/src/derived.md

 * Derived variables on the system
 * Derived variables on each planet

-It's not possible to observe one derived variable from another derived variable in a System or one Derived variable from another on a Planet but it is possible to see the System's Derived variables in the Planets'.
+You can use one derived variable from another based on their order in the `@system` or `@planet` block.
+You cannot access variables from a different planet inside a `@planet` block.
+If you need to do this, move the variable up to the `@system` block.